Athenaeum's School of the Arts

 La Jolla Studio

 Materials: This class is not limited to a specific media.
-You may work solely with pencil or add another media of your choice: a basic set of acrylics, oils, watercolors, pastels, colored pencils, watercolor pencils, charcoal, etc., with the appropriate papers or surfaces for that media.
-Be sure to bring a drawing pad (9” x 12” or larger) or simply plenty of white paper, plus soft pencils (as in 4B, 6B), a ruler, and an eraser.
+You may work solely with pencil or add another medium of your choice: a basic set of oils, acrylics, watercolors, pastels, colored pencils, charcoal, etc. Bring appropriate papers or surfaces for any medium you use.
+Be sure to bring a drawing pad (9" x 11" or larger) or simply plenty of paper, plus soft pencils (such as #4B or #6B), eraser and a ruler.
 Contact Linda if you have any questions: email@example.com.
-THERE WILL BE AN $8 MATERIALS FEE COLLECTED BY THE INSTRUCTOR AT THE FIRST CLASS.

 IMPORTANT: The Athenaeum verifies all transactions for active library membership status and reserves the right to charge the difference in member and nonmember ticket price.
 To learn more about the benefits of becoming an Athenaeum member, please visit the Membership section on our website www.ljathenaeum.org/membership.

 Tickets can also be purchased by calling the Athenaeum Box Office at (858) 454-5872 or stopping by in person during normal library hours.
 The library is open Tuesday - Saturday, 10 a.m. - 5:30 p.m., and Wednesday, 10 a.m. - 8:30 p.m.
 The library is closed on Sunday and Monday.

 REGISTRATION BY PHONE: Class registrations can also be done over the phone by calling the Athenaeum at (858) 454-5872 or in person during normal library hours.
 The library is open Tuesday - Saturday, 10 a.m. - 5:30 p.m., and Wednesday, 10 a.m. - 8:30 p.m.
 The library is closed on Sunday and Monday.